bitfocusas/product-companion-cloud/docs/1_gettingstarted/1_beta.md

 ## Engage with us on Slack

 Join the conversation on our Slack channel **`#companion-cloud`** at the [Bitfocus Slack](https://bitfocus.io/api/slackinvite) to share your thoughts, ideas, and feedback.

+## Subscription product

+This will end up as a subscription based product once we're satisfied the testing.